HelloMyNameIsSeth/Staking-Marketplace-Dapp-public/README.md

-# Your Project - NFT Staking & Marketplace DApp
+# NFT Staking & Marketplace DApp

 A modern Web3 decentralized application (DApp) built with React, Vite, and Web3 technologies.
 This platform enables users to stake NFTs, trade on a marketplace, participate in raffles, and view leaderboards.